MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 We are looking for differences in the "blurryness" differences between the top row of 3 images.
 In the above example, our raw image isn't easily distinguished from the corrected images.

+.. thumbnail:: ../_images/reg_template.png
+    :title: Template Image
+    :download: true

+This image is your "ground truth" per-se, it is the image you want to most accurately represent the movement in your video.

+Compared with the below frame:

+.. _storage:

+.. thumbnail:: ../_images/reg_quickview_blue.png
+   :group: ck
+   :align: center

 Next, we look at the bottom 3 images showing the correlation betwene pixels.
 Proper registration should **increase the correlation between neighboring pixels**.
 We see in our example session that the last iteration of rigid registration leads to the highest correlation.